Salt Command-Line Reference

 Attestation verification can be performed by the user of the software the attestation refers to.
 The verification process:

-(1) Computes the digests of the subjects that are passed to the command, following the same syntax as with the attestation add | provenance commands.
-Emits a verification failure if any digest do not match with the digests present in the attestation.
+commands.
+Emits a verification failure if any digest does not match with the digests present in the attestation.
 This could help with detecting post-build tampering.

 (2) Verifies the signature of the attestation payload (statement included in the attestation envelope) with the public key or certificate passed.